bleds1/sba/content/posts/2025-06-25-how-i-use-org-mode-part-one.md

 I keep my org-files in sync with my mobile with [Syncthing](https://syncthing.net/) and access them there for some basic editing with [Orgro](https://orgro.org/).
 Of course we don't have all the features of Emacs there but I can quickly take a few notes to one of my files if needs be.
 My calendar events in *events.org* sync with [org-cal-dav](https://github.com/dengste/org-caldav/blob/master/doc/org-caldav.org) to the [Fossify Calendar](https://www.fossify.org/) app with [Davx5](https://www.davx5.com/).

-A big part of my system not mentioned here is that I folders related to note-taking with [Org-Roam](https://www.orgroam.com/).
+A big part of my system not mentioned here is that I have some other folders related to note-taking with [Org-Roam](https://www.orgroam.com/).
 I feel my [Zettelkasten](https://zettelkasten.de/introduction/) system is a separate one to my GTD related things although there can be some cross-over.

 If you want to dive into my full messy [Doom Emacs config](https://github.com/bleds1/dotfiles/tree/main/.doom.d) then you can find my dotfiles [here on Github](https://github.com/bleds1)..
 I push changes quite often and I will discussing my Org-Roam note taking system in a future post.